-If you hold your shares as a "shareholder of record," you can revoke or change your proxy at any time before your shares are voted by (1) delivering a written revocation notice prior to the annual meeting to the attention of the Corporate Secretary at MSCI Inc., 7 World Trade Center, 250 Greenwich Street, 49th Floor, New York, New York 10007; (2) submitting a later proxy that we receive no later than the conclusion of voting at the annual meeting; (3) voting in person at the annual meeting; or (4) voting via the Internet while attending the virtual annual meeting.
-Attending the annual meeting or via the Internet while attending the virtual annual meeting.
+If you are a "record holder," you can revoke or change your proxy at any time before your shares are voted by (1) delivering to us a written revocation notice prior to the annual meeting at c/o Corporate Secretary, MSCI Inc., 7 World Trade Center, 250 Greenwich Street, 49th Floor, New York, New York 10007; (2) submitting a later proxy that we receive prior to the conclusion of voting at the annual meeting; (3) voting in person at the annual meeting; or (4) voting via the Internet while attending the virtual annual meeting.
+Attending the annual meeting in person or virtually through the Internet does not revoke your proxy unless you vote in person at the annual meeting or via the Internet while attending the virtual annual meeting the virtual annual meeting.

-If you hold your shares as a beneficial holder in "street name," you may revoke your proxy by following the instructions your broker, bank or other nominee provides.
+If you are a beneficial owner of shares held in "street name," you may revoke your proxy by following the instructions your brokerage firm, bank, broker dealer or other intermediary provides.